rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 	at virtual.threads.playground/in.rcard.virtual.threads.GitHubApp.main(GitHubApp.java:166)
 ```

-The above log is very interesting.
-First, we see that parent thread waits for the end of both tasks before continuing.
+The above log is exciting.
+First, the parent thread waits for the end of both tasks before continuing.
 So, the tree structure of the computation is respected.
 The computation went in error when we tried to get the result from the failed computation.
-Moreover, the second task was not canceled once the first had gone in error.
-It seems we didn't achieve much with structured concurrency until now.
+Moreover, the second task was not canceled once the first went into error.
+We have just achieved a lot with structured concurrency.

-The issue is the type of the scope we chose to use.
-In fact, the `StructuredTaskScope<T>` doesn't implement any advanced policy for error handling.
+The issue is the type of scope we chose to use.
+The `StructuredTaskScope<T>` doesn't implement any advanced policy for error handling.
 It's a simple blueprint to build advanced policies.
 At the moment of writing, project Loom comes with two implementations of the `StructuredTaskScope<T>` type: `java.util.concurrent.StructuredTaskScope.ShutdownOnFailure` and `java.util.concurrent.StructuredTaskScope.ShutdownOnSuccess`

 Let's start with analyzing the first one.
-We'll do using it directly into our example and see what happens.
+We'll use it directly in our example and see what happens.
 Here is the code:

 ```java
 @Override